BH-2312/Weather-Dashboard/README.md

 I constructed the an AJAX call to gather initial data and used this data to help construct the second AJAX call.
 A combination of the two AJAX calls helped me to get the data I required for the application.
 I utlised the learning assistants to assist with some questions regarding using multiple API's and AJAX calls.

 I created an onclick event to search for a city.
-ONce a city is searched, a record of this search is shown on the left hand side of the page.
+Once a city is searched, a record of this search is shown on the left hand side of the page.

 I utilised moment.js to show  the current date and the following 5 days dates.

+The dashboard is able to gather weather information but I ran out of time to add the weather icons.

 A screen shot is located below:
 Assets\Captureweatherdashboard.PNG